operasoftware/devopera/blog/_posts/2014-08-08-web-notifications-in-opera-developer-24.md

 ## Working with notification events

 The most common thing you would do is to do something when a person clicks on a notification.
-The `onclick` event is used to capture this and perform an actions.
+The `onclick` event is used to capture this and perform an action.

 	var testNotification = new Notification('Sample Notification', {
 		body: 'This is a sample notification.'